alstat/QuranTree.jl/docs/src/man/transliteration.md

 vrs = verses(tnzldata[1][1])
 encode(vrs[1])
 ```
+The `verses` function above is used to extract the corresponding verse from the Qur'an data of type `AbstractQuran`.
+!!! tip "Tips"
+    `verses` by default only returns the verse form of the table, but one can also extract the corresponding verse number instead of the form, example:
+    ```@repl abc
+    verses(tnzldata, number=true, start_end=true)
+    verses(tnzldata, number=true, start_end=false)
+    ```
+!!! tip "Tips"
+    To extract the words of the corpus, use the function `words` instead.

-The function `verses` always returns an Array, and hence encoding multiple verses is possible using Julia's `.` (dot) broadcasting.
+The function `verses` always returns an Array, and hence encoding multiple verses is possible using Julia's `.` (dot) broadcasting operation.
 For example, the following will transliterate all verses of chapter 114:
 ```@repl abc
 vrs = verses(tnzldata[114])
 encode.(vrs)
 ```
 ## Decoding
-To decode the transliterated back to arabic is done using the function `arabic`.
-For example, the following will decode to arabic the transliterated verses above of chapter 114:
+To decode the transliterated back to Arabic form, use the `arabic` function.
+For example, the following will decode to Arabic the transliterated verses of chapter 114 above:
 ```@repl abc
 arabic.(encode.(vrs))
 ```